Declan444/EPCProductionScheduler/README.md

 https://fsymbols.com/generators/smallcaps/
 I have used gspread, tabulate and google.oath.
 The program is linked to google docs which contains all the data.
-U used the learning from the link below to create the table using tabulate: https://www.statology.org/create-table-in-python/
+I used the learning from the link below to create the table using tabulate: https://www.statology.org/create-table-in-python/
+I used w3schools for the use of zip https://www.w3schools.com/python/ref_func_zip.asp.
+I used w3schools for the use of range https://www.w3schools.com/python/ref_func_range.asp.
+I used https://alexwlchan.net/2018/ascii-bar-charts/ as my learning for building the bar chart.

 I tried so many ways to try to create a graph but as this had to be prompt based I had to settle on the method used which saves to the graph_output.text file and this is what worked with heroku.